+Name: Date: Time:

-Ant observations SETADITZEVVII Name/s Date: Time: am/pm Weather Observation: Instructions tions Temperature: Move around the school with your teacher and choose 2 dif answer the following questions: the school with your teacher and choose 2 different places where you can see ants.
-For each place llowing questions: Description: eg. sunny, raining, windy, overcast • Describe the environment where you saw the ants.
-Is it a g near anything in particular such as a tree or garden bed? environment where you saw the ants.
+Weather observation: Temperature: Description (eg. sunny, raining, windy): Instructions: Move around the school with your teacher and choose 2 different places where you can see ants.
+For each place answer the following questions: • Describe the environment where you saw the ants.
 Is it a grassy or concrete area?
 Is it in the shade or in the sun?
-Is it g in particular such as a tree or garden bed? • Describe the ants you saw.
-Were they the same type of ant look like? ants you saw.
+Is it near anything in particular such as a tree or garden bed? • Describe the ants you saw.
 Were they the same type of ants or was there more than one type of ant?
-What did they Describe what the ants were doing.
+What did they look like? • Describe what the ants were doing.
 What were they interested in?
 Where do they seem to be moving to?
-How were they moving (in a line together or scavenging individually)? sted in?
-Where do they seem to be moving to?
-How were ?
-Environment 1: Environment 2: Ants in our school We have seen different types of ants.
-We saw the most ants in this area Ants I saw Ants I saw and near They seem to like these things/areas in our school: What the ants were doind: What the ants were doing: Something interesting I observed/learned is:
+How were they moving (in a line together or scavenging individually)?

+Environment 1: Environment 2:

+Ants I saw: Ants I saw:

+What the ants were doing: What the ants were doing:

+& Ants in our school:

+We have seen different t ypes of ants.

+We saw the most ants in and near

+They seem to like these things/areas:

+Something interesting I observed/learned was: